gowthamsundaresan/seo-growth-tools/README.md

 This project automates the process of creating, formatting, and publishing articles to a blog.
 It integrates OpenAI's GPT-4 for content generation, Supabase for data management, and DALL-E 3 for image creation, offering both automated and manual modes for image processing.

+This workflow assumes that you don't use a CMS and automates the entire process for a blog built directly on a Next.js.
+In case you use a CMS, change up the way the article data and generated images are sent for publishing.

 ## Features

 - **Content Generation**: Utilizes OpenAI's GPT-4 for article generation.
 - **Image Creation**: Uses DALL-E 3 for automated image generation, with support for manual mode.
 - **Data Management**: Employs Supabase for handling blog queue data and tracking published articles.
-- **HTML Formatting**: Converts raw text into HTML for web publishing.
+- **HTML Formatting**: Converts raw text into HTML to automatically create a .js page for web publishing.
-- **Image Processing**: Includes functionality for downloading, converting, and managing images.
+- **Image Processing**: Includes functionality for downloading, converting, compressing and managing images.

 ## Prerequisites